learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 ## Introduction

-We're two-thirds of the way through our exploration of using JavaScript with the DOM.
+We're two-thirds of the way through our exploration of using JavaScript with the DOM!

 We know how to navigate and change the DOM and we know how to make and recognize events.
 Along the way, we picked up necessary bits of JavaScript.

+Now,
-Now we're getting ready to pull it all together.
+we're getting ready to pull it all together!

 ## Recall Our Three Pillars of Web Programming

-Remember our pillars?
-By this point, they should feel familiar, but it's worthwhile to refer back to them as we move along to keep our journey in perspective.
-So, in that spirit, our three pillars of web programming are:
+Remember our three pillars of web programming?
+They are:

 - Manipulating the DOM
 - Creating events
 - Communicating with the server

-The last piece, how we send and retrieve information from the server, is what we need to complete our "favoriting" app.
+This last piece - sending and requesting information from the server - is what we need to complete our "favoriting" app.

 ## Describe the Process of Communicating With the Server